Skip to main content

 Resource management is all about balancing the capacity and demand of people, so that you don't have benched or overloaded resources, thereby ensuring full resource utilization.

-The Resource Load view is the one stop shop for your resource management needs, providing a fully interactive and updateable reporting tool that allows you to simulate load by quickly filtering work items in and out, view loads by individual resources or groups, drag and drop to reassign tasks and projects.
+The Resource Load view is the one stop shop for your resource management needs, providing a fully interactive and editable reporting tool that allows you to simulate load by quickly filtering work items in and out, view loads by individual resources or groups, drag and drop to reassign tasks and projects.
 You can also review the full project plan for the projects where resources are assigned tasks, so that you can see the impact of any schedule changes made.

 The Resource Load is the definitive tool for resource management, that aids in the exercise of balancing your resources and workload, by providing not only visibility to where resources have capacity, but also provide a means to update and reallocate work on the same page.